backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC Internet Access.md

 - In cases where your **EC2 instance cannot be accessed from the Internet (or vice versa)**, you usually have to check two things:
     - **Does it have an EIP or public IP address**?
     - Is the route table properly configured?

+> [!note]- A subnet can only be associated with one route table at a time.

 ## Bastion Hosts
 - If we create an EC2 instance in the private subnet we won’t be able to SSH into it since no internet access it allowed.